Todd Sand: Career with Meno

-Post Skating Career
+Post-skating career

 Sand appeared in the ITV series Dancing on Ice with double Olympic gold medallist Kelly Holmes.
 They were eliminated in quarterfinal (Week 6) after the judges' votes to save Bonnie Langford and her partner Matt Evers.

 Sand works as a coach with his wife.
 They previously coached John Baldwin / Rena Inoue, Mary Beth Marley / Rockne Brubaker, and Jessica Calalang / Zack Sidhu.
-Currently, they coach Alexa Scimeca Knierim / Brandon Frazier.
+Currently, they coach Alexa Knierim / Brandon Frazier.

 Sand is an ISU Technical Specialist.
 He was a technical specialist for the men's event at the 2005 World Championships.